ThreatConnect-Inc/threatconnect-developer-docs/docs/python/indicators/_metadata/associations/crud/retrieve.rst

 Retrieve Indicator Associations
 """""""""""""""""""""""""""""""

 The code snippet below demonstrates how to view Groups, Indicators, and Victims which are associated with a given Indicator in ThreatConnect.
-This example assumes a host indicator ``example.com`` exists in the target owner.
+This example assumes a Host Indicator ``example.com`` exists in the target owner.

 .. code-block:: python
     :linenos:
+    :emphasize-lines: 20-21,30-31,44-45

     ...